emirbuckun/CSE3055-Database-Systems-Project/README.md

 Period: 2022 Fall

-You can find detailed descriptions about the project in the "Reports" folder.
+You can find detailed descriptions about the project in the "Final/Reports" folder.